jamespfennell/texcraft/docs/src/texlang/02-running-the-vm.md

 // 2.
 Initialize the VM.
 let mut vm = vm::VM::<StdLibState>::new_with_built_in_commands(built_in_commands);

 // 3.
-Add some TeX source code the VM. vm.push_source("input.tex", r"Hello, World.");
+Add some TeX source code to the VM. vm.push_source("input.tex", r"Hello, World.");

 // 4.
 Run the VM and write the results to stdout.